subhadig/dotfiles/README.md

 ```

 ### vim
-Append this to the existing .vimrc.
+Append this to the existing `.vimrc`.
 Create one if it does not exists.

 ```bash
 source $HOME/workspaces/personal/dotfiles/vim/vimrc
 ```

 ### tmux
-Append this to the existing .tmux.conf.
+Append this to the existing `.tmux.conf`.
 Create one if it does not exists.

 ```bash
 source-file $HOME/workspaces/personal/dotfiles/tmux/tmux.conf